Facing COVID-19 challenges

-Against this backdrop, we are pleased to publish this 2017 edition (PDF 3 MB) of our comparison of IFRS and US GAAP, which highlights the key differences between the two frameworks.
+The new edition (PDF 1.8 MB) of our comparison of IFRS Standards and US GAAP highlights the key differences between the two frameworks, based on 2020 calendar year ends.
 If you’re a preparer, it may help you to identify areas to emphasise in your financial statements; if you’re a user, it may help you spot areas to focus on in your dialogue with preparers.

 Understanding the differences

-This guide does not discuss every possible difference; rather, it is a summary of those areas encountered frequently where the principles differ or where there is a difference in emphasis or specific application guidance.
+This guide does not discuss every possible difference; rather, it is a summary of those areas encountered frequently where the principles differ or where there is a difference in emphasis, specific application guidance or practice.

 The focus of this publication is primarily on recognition, measurement and presentation.
-However, areas that are disclosure-based, such as segment reporting, are also covered.
+However, it also covers areas that are disclosure-based, such as segment reporting.